fbpx

 4.2 Lawful basis

-To contact you, following your enquiry, reply to any questions, suggestions, issues, or complaints you have contacted us about, or to otherwise send you service messages.
+Contact you, following your enquiry, reply to any questions, suggestions, issues, or complaints you have contacted us about, or to otherwise send you service messages.
+Contact Data; Communications Data Legitimate Interest (to communicate with you regarding the App and our services/your queries)

 Legitimate Interest